How to Prepare for a Divorce Financially + Tips for Women

 How to Financially Prepare for a Divorce

-As soon as you anticipate that you will be seeking a divorce or your spouse may be seeking a divorce, you should prepare a new budget to financially prepare for a divorce.
+As soon as you anticipate that you will be seeking a divorce or your spouse may be seeking a divorce, you should create a new budget to financially prepare for a divorce.
 The budget should identify all your sources of income on a weekly and monthly basis.

 You should itemize all of your expenses such as the mortgage or rent, food, health care costs, transportation, utility bills, entertainment expenses, and other expenses.
 The budget should also include items such as car and home repair costs and the cost for vacations and holidays.
 You’ll need to itemize these expenses for you and for your children.